Categories

 to give a good summary; however it seems that in the end an agreement was

-reached: each parenthesis constructs a Parcel, short for
+reached: each parenthesis constructs a Parcel

 Parenthesis cell.
 A Parcel can